solana-labs/solana/docs/src/running-validator/validator-reqs.md

 MacOS or WSL users may build from source.

 ## Networking
-Internet service should be at least 300Mbit/s symmetric, commercial.
-1GBit/s preferred.
-Some staked validators prefer to use 10GBit/s connections.
+Internet service should be at least 1GBbit/s symmetric, commercial.
+10GBit/s preferred.

 ### Port Forwarding
 The following ports need to be open to the internet for both inbound and outbound